 Choosing the proper coverage type is not as easy as it sounds.
 What type of key person life insurance should you choose?

 Occasionally, it’s more prudent to select certain types of life insurance.
 Is Term vs Whole Life the best or is some other policy better?
 It depends on a variety of factors that we’ll address below.
-That said, every individual circumstance warrants experts to figure out the advantages and disadvantages of whole life versus term life.
+That said, every individual circumstance warrants experts to figure out the advantages and disadvantages of whole life versus term life insurance.

 Term Life Insurance Policies

 - Term life is the cheapest life insurance.
 It comes in numerous term lengths, and for the term’s duration, the premium is fixed.
 Term lengths range from 1 to 30 years.
 However, 1 and 5-year terms are an option.